 What this means is how the team responds to various situations.
 If you have, for example, two guards on deck, one on break, and a guard calls for assistance, does the third guard take over the guarding or assist?
 If this guard takes over the guarding, it’s a minor.
-If the third guard assists, it’s a major.
+If the third guard assists, it’s a major because coverage is lost to a degree.
 If the pool no longer has sufficient coverage – clear the pool.
 It is that simple.